RoarkGit/Blue-Academy/content/savage-guides/alexander/a8s.md

 type: savage-guide
 ---

-_Sometimes even the most thrilling tale can benefit from slight embellishment, and the wandering minstrel's reimagining of your foray into Midas─while stretching the bounds of believability─proves to be even more invigorating than your memory of it.
-A memory you must relive in order to compare..._

 ## Overview

 This is the fifth fight in the Morbol series and for most groups will be the